riot-ci/RIOT/tests/driver_lpsxxx/README.md

     DRIVER=lps25hb make BOARD=<your board>

-This driver can be used with any combination of SPI and/or I2C busses.
+This driver can be used with any combination of SPI and/or I2C buses.

 For support of only I2C use: